Is ‘Deltacron’ a new Covid variant or a laboratory error?

 He said his team arrived at their findings after the samples were processed in multiple sequencing procedures in more than one country and that at least one sequence from Israel exhibits the genetic characteristics of Deltacron.

-Dr Kostrikis added that Deltacron infection is higher among patients hospitalised for Covid-19 than among non-hospitalised patients, which would rule out the contamination hypothesis.
+Dr Kostrikis added that Deltacron infection is higher among patients hospitalised for Covid than among non-hospitalised patients, which would rule out the contamination hypothesis.

 “These findings refute the undocumented statements that Deltacron is a result of a technical error,” he insisted.